Advising Guide for Research Students

 Graduate School Programs Focused on Mentoring

 Develop and enhance effective communication and mentorship skills that are broadly transferrable to all careers.
-Offered by the Center for the Integration of Research, Teaching, and Learning (CIRTL) at Cornell.
+Offered by Future Faculty and Academic Careers.

 Share knowledge with and provide support to undergraduate students interested in pursuing further education.
 Offered in collaboration with the Office of Academic Diversity Initiatives (OADI).

 Learn from faculty in Power Mentoring Sessions and prepare for careers across institutional types.
-Offered by the Graduate School Office of Inclusion and Student Engagement and the Center for the Integration of Research, Teaching, and Learning (CIRTL) at Cornell.
+Offered by the Graduate School Office of Inclusion and Student Engagement and Future Faculty and Academic Careers.

 Graduate School Programs with a Mentoring Component